QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/commands/index.md

 #### 🪄 Git submodules

-Git submodules are the appropriate way of having external Git repositories inside a Git repository.
+Git submodules are the appropriate way to store (link) external Git repositories inside a Git repository.

 ```bash
 # init submodules for a cloned project (v1)